 The Difference Between Loyalty Programs in the West and Asia

-One distinct difference is purpose: in the West, loyalty programs are seen as retention tools, while loyalty programs in China are spread across the whole customer journey, including acquisition, purchase, and advocacy.
+- Loyalty programs in China are spread across the whole customer journey, including acquisition, purchase, and advocacy (while in the West, loyalty programs are seen as retention tools).
 As a result, reward systems are far more sophisticated, with plenty of touchpoints to engage customers.

-Speaking of community building, most loyalty features involve social media in one way or another.
-To give you an example, some loyalty programs offer group projects, where referring people through WeChat means that the points they earn are added together, making it easier to reach a grand prize.
+- Community building is very important.
+Most loyalty features involve social media in one way or another.
+To give you an example, some loyalty programs offer group incentives through WeChat, where the points of all members of the group are added together, making it easier for them to reach a grand prize that everyone can enjoy.

-Last but not least, Chinese customers are much more willing to share personal information, making loyalty programs an ideal tool to collect data.
+- Chinese customers are much more willing to share personal information, making loyalty programs an ideal tool for collecting data.
 In exchange, progress has to be synced across all digital platforms.
 Whether it’s an offline, online or WeChat purchase, you must have the capability to sync data into a holistic customer profile.

 With the general sentiment towards loyalty programs in China explained, it’s time to take a look at what features and strategies you should use to win hearts among the Chinese audience.